Ultimagen/VariantCalling/README.md

 ```
 ./run_tests.sh
 ```
-This script will validate that test resources were correctly cloned, and onlt then run tests
+This script will validate that test resources were correctly cloned, and only then run tests

 ### Run all tests
 ```